wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

     (4) Every person registered under this Act who at any time changes his address as appearing in the register shall, within 3 months thereafter, send to the Registrar a notice of his new address; and the Registrar shall thereupon correct the entry in the register relating to that person accordingly.

-    (5) Every person registered under this Act who fails to comply with the provisions of subsection (4) commits an offence and is liable on summary conviction to a fine not exceeding 5 pounds.
+    (5) Every person registered under this Act who fails to comply with the provisions of subsection (4) commits an offence and is liable on conviction to a fine not exceeding $10\.

+    Section 17(5): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 18 Correction of register